dirtmaxim/kabr/index.markdown

 ### **Acknowledgments and Disclosure of Funding**

-This material is based upon work supported by the National Science Foundation under Award No. 2118240 [ADD ICICLE].
+_This material is based upon work supported by the National Science Foundation under Award No. 2118240  and Award No. 2112606.
 The data was gathered at the Mpala Research Centre in Kenya, in accordance with Research License No. NACOSTI/P/22/18214.
-The data collection protocol adhered strictly to the guidelines set forth by the Institutional Animal Care and Use Committee under permission No. IACUC 1835F.
+The data collection protocol adhered strictly to the guidelines set forth by the Institutional Animal Care and Use Committee under permission No. IACUC 1835F._

 ---